Btran1291/TypingMind-Youtube-Summarizer-Server/README.md

 ## Project Overview

-This repository hosts a **lightweight FastAPI server** specifically designed to power the [YouTube Summarizer Plugin](https://cloud.typingmind.com/plugins/p-01K2ZV673969YHSTSY6V22YDXK) within the [TypingMind](https://typingmind.com/) platform.
+This repository hosts the **FastAPI server** powering the [YouTube Summarizer Plugin](https://cloud.typingmind.com/plugins/p-01K2ZV673969YHSTSY6V22YDXK) for [TypingMind](https://typingmind.com/).
 Built with Python and FastAPI, it provides a robust and efficient backend for fetching and processing YouTube video transcripts.

 **Important Deployment Note:**
 While this server is optimized for minimal resource consumption, it's crucial to be aware that YouTube actively blocks IP addresses associated with cloud providers (e.g., Render.com, AWS, Google Cloud).
 This means direct deployment to such platforms may result in `VideoUnavailable` or `RequestBlocked` errors when attempting to fetch transcripts.